aewshopping/ssg-deploy-test/src/posts/reviews/2022-01-21-review-empire_and_righteous_nati.md

 >Big moment, big moment.
 >>>Donald Trump

-Ex president Trump was talking to Kim Jong-un, leader of North Korea in 2019.
-It was indeed a big moment - the first time a US president had visited north Korea, and the first time a US president had arranged to meet a fellow head of state via a post on social media.
+Ex-president Trump was talking to Kim Jong-un, leader of North Korea in 2019.
+It was indeed a big moment - the first time a US president had visited North Korea, and the first time a US president had arranged to meet a fellow head of state via a post on social media.

-Kim and Trump exchanging pleasantries in the Demilitarized Zone reinforced for me the outsiders view of modern Korea: the product of a terrible war, divided into two, with an impoverished totalitarian North and a prosperous open South.
+Kim and Trump exchanging pleasantries in the Demilitarized Zone reinforced for me the outsider's view of modern Korea: the product of a terrible war, divided into two, with an impoverished totalitarian North and a prosperous open South.

 ### We are Korea

-This view, as Odd Arne Westad shows us in his book *Empire & Righteous Nation: 600 Years of China-Korea Relations*, overlooks much of what makes Koreans Koreans, and much of how think of themselves.
+This view, as Odd Arne Westad shows us in his book *Empire & Righteous Nation: 600 Years of China-Korea Relations*, overlooks much of what makes Koreans Koreans, and much of how they think of themselves.
 This has been an identity principally delineated by China, their largest and most influential neighbour, ever since they were both baby states 2000 years ago.

 A common way of thinking about this relationship was as older and younger brother.
 Because both states have shared a deep commitment to Confucian values over the last 600 hundred years, the duties and rights of big and little brother shape their interactions.